A Collatz-Wielandt characterization of the spectral radius of order-preserving homogeneous maps on cones: Spectral radius and Collatz-Wielandt number

 \end{lemma}

-We also have: \begin{lemma} Let $C$ be a proper cone of a Banach space $(X, \norm{\cdot})$, with nonempty interior, and let $h:C\to C$ be a continuous, homogeneous and order-preserving map.
+We also have: \begin{lemma} Let $C$ be a proper cone in a Banach space $(X, \norm{\cdot})$, with nonempty interior, and let $h:C\to C$ be a continuous, homogeneous and order-preserving map.
 Then, for all $n\geq 1$, we have

 If in addition $C$ is normal, we also have, for all $n\geq 1$,

 \end{lemma} \begin{proof} Let $\lambda>0$ and $x\in \Cint$ be such that $h(x)\leq \lambda x$.
 Since $h$ is homogeneous and order-preserving, we deduce that $h^n(x)\leq \lambda^n x$ for all $n\geq 1$.
 Hence, $\lambda^n\geq \cw[C]{h^n}$, and since this holds for all $\lambda>0$ and $x\in \Cint$ such that $h(x)\leq \lambda x$, we get that $( \cw[C]{h^n})^{1/n} \leq\cw[C]{h}$ and the second inequality of~\eqref{sp-lem-add52} is proved.